litiGator

 I was sitting through another boring business class in college when our business law professor assigned the class to read "A Civil Action."
 It's a book based on a true story about cancer clusters in Massachusetts caused by contaminated drinking water (similar to "Erin Brokovich").
 After reading the book cover-to-cover quicker than I had any other book, I knew what I wanted to do professionally with the rest of my life.

-What is the meanest thing a caller has ever said to you?No, we do not do that.
+Do you ever feel bad for the people whose claims you deny?No, we do not do that.
 It's not worth the risk (insurance fraud, destroying credibility of your client, etc).
 Unfortunately, I cannot say the same for everybody.
 I once heard a story about a plaintiff who was using a cane at his deposition.
 The defense attorney asked him about it and he said that it was given to him at the hospital and that because of his injuries, he's had to use it everyday since the accident (at the time of the deposition, it had been about 2-3 years since the accident).
 The defense attorney then asked him if he ever had to get a new cane and the plaintiff responded no, that he had been using the same cane everyday for 2-3 years.
 The defense attorney then asked to see the cane and he noticed that the bottom of the cane was brand new, without any wear and tear, scratches or any other kind of indication that the cane had ever been used prior.
 That plaintiff's case was immediately destroyed.
 As far as i'm concerned there's just no reason to work up injuries.
 The injuries are what they are and you have to work with what you have and simply try to maximize the value of your client's injury instead of trying to make the injury worse.

 I don't know if this would fall under the category of frivolous since the woman had a legitimate claim, but it's definitely the case that made me feel the most uneasy about what I do.
 A woman was at a church watching a Christmas pageant when she was struck in the head by a mentally handicapped person sitting behind her.
 We sued the church for failing to provided adequate security for the guests at the play.
 Every time I was in court on the case, I felt extremely self-conscious about my peers hearing the details of the case.